What is the Ocean Observers initiative?

 - What are the various Ocean Observing networks?

 - What educators, NGOs, public and private sectors worldwide do to explain and disseminate the importance of the in situ ocean observations?

 These are just a few of the questions that are addressed through the educational materials stored on this website.

 The Ocean Observers initiative is jointly lead by the World Meteorological Organization – Intergovernmental Oceanographic Commission of UNESCO Centre - OceanOPS - and the European contribution to the Argo Programme – Euro-Argo ERIC.

-If you are an ocean scientist, teacher or representative of an educational authority, marine communicator, and more generally a citizen involved in educational activities focused on ocean observations, please join us for this 3-day interactive marine science education event!
+Ocean scientists, teachers or representatives of an educational authority, marine communicators, and more generally any citizen involved in educational activities focused on ocean observations.